How to Get What You Want from a Beta Reader

 Base Story Critiques on the Foundations of Fiction

-Personal bias is the realm of the literary critic.
-If a fellow writer asks you for a manuscript critique, she is not asking you whether you "liked" her story.
-Instead, she's asking you, if indirectly, "Have I mastered the fundamentals of book writing?
+Let's turn the tables for a moment.
+Pretend that you're a Beta Reader.
+If you're asked for a manuscript critique, you're not being asked whether you "liked" the writer's story.
+Instead, that writer is asking you, if indirectly, "Have I mastered the fundamentals of book writing?
 Is my prose compelling?
 Does it move you emotionally?
 Is it ready to stand the test of literary agents and book editors?"

 What are the Foundations of Fiction?